Finite-Time Accuracy of Temporal-Difference Learning Under Schur-Stable Recursions: Finite-Time Error Analysis: Final Iteration

-\item The bound in~\cref{thm:main1} is derived based on the discrete-time linear stochastic system model in~\eqref{eq:1}.
-In standard control theory, the stochastic noise $w_k$ considered usually is Gaussian in general.
-On the other hand, the system~\eqref{eq:1} includes the stochastic noise $w_k$, which has special structures.
-In particular, $w_k$ in~\cref{thm:main1} is a discrete random variables which captures essential structures of TD-learning.
-Moreover, the noise term is bounded as shown in~\cref{lemma:bound-W}, which plays an important role in establishing the bound in~\cref{thm:main1}.
+Taking the square root on both side of the last inequality, using the subadditivity of the square root function, the Jensen inequality, and the concavity of the square root function, we have the desired conclusion. \end{proof} The first term on the right-hand side of~\eqref{eq:8} can be reduced arbitrarily by decreasing the step size $\alpha \in (0,1)$.
+The second bound diminishes exponentially as $k \to \infty$, at a rate of $\rho = 1 - \alpha d_{\min} (1 - \gamma) \in (0,1)$.
+The bound presented in~\cref{thm:main1} is derived based on the discrete-time linear stochastic system model described in~\eqref{eq:1}.
+In standard control theory, the stochastic noise term $w_k$ is typically assumed to follow a Gaussian distribution.
+However, the system in~\eqref{eq:1} incorporates a stochastic noise term $w_k$ with special structures.
+Specifically, $w_k$ in~\cref{thm:main1} represents discrete random variables that capture essential structures of TD-learning.
+Furthermore, the noise term is bounded, as demonstrated in~\cref{lemma:bound-W}, which plays a crucial role in establishing the bound in~\cref{lemma:boundedness}.
 The noise term is also special in the sense that it depends on the state $x_k$, and hence, to establish its boundedness in~\cref{lemma:boundedness}, additional analysis on the boundedness of the state vector $x_k$ is required as shown in~\cref{lemma:bounded-Q}.